sjchoi86/yet-another-mujoco-tutorial-v3/README.md

 # Introduction to MuJoCo

-MuJoCo is a free and open source physics engine that aims to facilitate research and development in robotics, biomechanics, graphics and animation, and other areas where fast and accurate simulation is needed.
+MuJoCo is a free and open-source physics engine that aims to facilitate research and development in robotics, biomechanics, graphics and animation, and other areas where fast and accurate simulation is needed.

 - **MuJoCo** stands for **Mu**lti-**Jo**int dynamics with **Co**ntact
 - It is a (rigid-body) simulator